JaagaStartup/JaagaStartup.github.io/index.md

 Our community coworks out of spacious penthouse with a beautiful terrace garden on [Richmond Road in central Bangalore](https://goo.gl/maps/pfCoZAT3kXA2).

 Drop in and experience a day of coworking with us: **completely free**!
-And here's a preview of your future workspace:
+And here's a preview of your future coworking space:

 ![Collage][collage]
 _For more browse through our [photo gallery](http://gallery.jaagastartup.in) and our [Facebook page](https://facebook.com/JaagaStartup)._